-An evaluation method in which evaluators work through a set of representative tasks and ask questions about the task as they go.
+An evaluation method in which people work through a set of representative tasks and ask questions about the task as they go.

 How to do it

-Designate a member of the design team to play the role of a user who has the traits you’ve identified to participate in a moderated usability testing session.
+- Designate a member of the design team to play the role of a user.
+That person will use the traits you’ve identified to participate in a moderated usability testing session.
 (The traits can overlap.)

 - Don’t lead the user through the task, but encourage them to stay focused on what they’re trying to accomplish.

 - Pay attention to expected outcomes and how quickly/easily participants are able to pick up a task.

 - Analyze the walkthrough results to highlight where the user struggled and what needs improvement.

 - An explanation of cognitive walkthroughs and how to conduct one.
 The Usability Body of Knowledge, a product of the User Experience Professionals’ Association.

 Applied in government research